-“At least I have you for the weekend, and of all places, Hawaii,” she says.
+“At least we have the weekend.
+Of all places, Hawaii,” she says.
 “Our last hurrah.
 Sucks to be us, huh?”

 “He hardly sleeps,” I say.

-DDC is a good company.
-Laureen and I have downtime in between our travels.
+We work for DDC.
+Laureen and I often have downtime in between travels.
 We are always on-call.
 “Bravado I.T.
 Travelers,” Laureen referred to us awhile back.
 We make good money, but I hated the rigorous nature of traveling and I wanted to quit, honestly.

 “Threshold Moon,” Laureen calls her special input of computer code.
-“I’m finished.”
+“Finished.”

 She closes her laptop, rubs her fingers across her temples as if a headache comes on.
 The airplane banks right.
 Laureen tips her drink and sips the last bit of it.

-“Have you talk to your mother?”
+“How is your mother?”
 I ask.
-“Is she doing better, after getting home?”
+“Doing better, after getting home?”